Toshbrown/tosh-databox/README.md

 ## TODO

-UI proxy is missing
+- UI proxy is missing
-Some API endpoints are missing
+- Some API endpoints are missing
-Some hard coded vars registries etc
+- Some hard coded vars registries etc

-Odd design choice to have the CM configure then restart its self (the config would done outside then CM)
+- Odd design choice to have the CM configure then restart its self (the config would be better done outside then CM)

 # Getting it working